 Your entry fee to the competition also includes a one-year Artist Level Membership to The Print Center.

 All artists using photography and/or printmaking as critical components in their works can enter.
 Work submitted must have been completed in the last three years.
 Submitted works cannot have been exhibited within 50 miles of Philadelphia or in any prior exhibition at The Print Center.
-Up to five images may be submitted and only one submission per person.
+Up to five images may be submitted and only one submission per person is allowed.

 Images: Up to 5 MB/each: jpg, png, gif